Blake0206/RaspiScore/README.md

 ## Install
+Clone the repository using `git clone https://github.com/Blake0206/RaspiScore.git` \
-Run `pip install -r requirements.txt` to install the required packages
+From the `RaspiScore` folder, run `pip install -r requirements.txt` to install the required packages

 ## Run
-From the root directory, run the main program by using `python3 main.py` \
+Run the main program by using `python3 main.py` \
 By default, the emulator will run on [http://localhost:8888](http://localhost:8888) \
-Any errors will be displayed in the terminal
+*Any errors and additional information will be displayed in the terminal*

 ## Configuration
 *Configuration is done within `main_config.json`*

 `time_correction` - hour difference from EST, positive and negative integers are accepted \